Start. Improve. Succeed.

 The Flyers Rookie Program is an excellent starting point for young hockey players ages 5-9.
 With a single payment ($250), players gain entry to a 6 week course AND are outfitted with hockey equipment from head to toe.
 When it comes to hockey programs, this is one of the best values you'll find.
 This program is ONLY available at specific dates throughout the year.
-Upon completion of the Flyers Rookie Program, players will enter the Future Flyers program to further develop their hockey skills.
+Upon completion of the Flyers Rookie Program, players will enter the Future All-Star Development Program to further develop their hockey skills.

 Future All-Star Development Program is for kids 6+, and aims to teach aspiring ice hockey players the fundamentals of the sport.
 Each class begins with drills and instruction, followed by a scrimmage that encourages participants to use the skills they've learned in game situations.